-In recent weeks, the Call of Duty community has been rife with discussion over the best Call of Duty players of all time, with fans and pro players alike taking part in creating their top ten lists.
-Here, I’ve compiled my top ten list, taking into consideration prize money, championships won and level of competition, as well as individual raw skill.
+The Call of Duty community has often been rife with discussion over the best Call of Duty players of all time, with fans and pro players alike taking part in creating their top ten lists.
+Here, I’ve compiled my own list, taking into consideration prize money, championships won and level of competition, as well as individual raw skill.

 Before getting on with the list, I would like to name some honourable mentions: